stefanwalther/sense-go/docs/gulp-plugins.md

 sense-go is heavily relying on gulp plugins.
-A big thanky you to the authors of these plugins!!
+A big thank you to the authors of these plugins!!

 ### General